mtran-code/ddr-demo/README.md

 ## Acknowledgments

-Based on the curve fitting algorithms from the PharmacoGX R package and optimized implementations for drug dose-response analysis.
+Inspired by the curve fitting workflow in the PharmacoGX R package; this demo mirrors the 3‑parameter Hill model and a biphasic variant, with robust Huber weighting similar to the R code.